Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Discussion

 \section{Discussion}

-We collected $350{,}757$ coin flips and found strong empirical confirmation of the counterintuitive and precise prediction from DHM model of human coin tossing: when people flip a coin, it tends to land on the same side as it started.
-Moreover, the data revealed a substantial degree of between-people variability in same-side bias: as can be seen from Figure~\ref{fig:people}, some people appear to have little or no same-side bias, whereas others do display a same-side bias, albeit to a varying degree.
-This variability is consistent with DHM model, in which the same-side bias originates from off-axis rotations (i.e., precession or wobbliness), which can reasonably be assumed to vary between people.
-Additional exploratory analyses suggest that the degree of the same-side bias decreases with the number of coin flips.
+We collected $350{,}757$ coin flips and found strong empirical evidence for the counterintuitive and precise prediction from DHM model of human coin tossing: when people flip a coin, it tends to land on the same side as it started.
+However, this conclusion needs to be qualified by two important factors.
+Firstly, the data revealed a substantial degree of between-people variability in the same-side bias: as can be seen in Figure~\ref{fig:people}, some people appear to have little or no same-side bias, whereas others do display a same-side bias, albeit to a varying degree.
+This variability is arguably consistent with DHM model, in which the same-side bias originates from off-axis rotations (i.e., precession or wobbliness), which can reasonably be assumed to vary between people.
+Secondly, additional exploratory analyses suggest that the degree of the same-side bias decreases with the number of coin flips.
 A possible explanation of this decreasing bias is a coin-tossing practice effect---the more coins people flip, the closer they approach the `perfect' wobble-less flip.
 Our results suggest that around $10{,}000$ coin flips ($\approx 10$ hours of coin flipping) might be enough to virtually eliminate the same-side bias.
+Our results are robust to the type of coins used and to changes in analytic methodology -- for instance, different prior distributions as outlined in Appendix~B, different analytical approaches as outlined in Appendix~D and discussed by Viechtbauer \cite{viechtbauerVignette} and Pawel \cite{pawel2024bayes}, and different criteria for outlier exclusion as outlined in the Supplementary Materials.
+However, our experiment cannot rule out alternative explanations of the reduction in the same-side bias over time, such as exhaustion, waning attention, etc.

+Our results are aligned with previous empirical data evaluating same-side bias in coin flipping; the Diaconis et al. \cite{diaconis2007dynamical} 27 high-speed camera flips that initially suggested the same-side bias of approximately $1$\%, and the subsequent $20{,}000$ coin flips by Janet Larwood and Priscilla Ku that resulted in a same-side bias of $1.2$\% and $0.1$\% , respectively (results that incidentally also highlight the between-people heterogeneity in the same-side bias; \citealp{noauthor_40000_nodate}).
+Furthermore, in a recent informal replication, McGaw \cite{mcgaw2024} collected 10 coin flips from 820 people each, resulting in 4171 same-side outcomes, for a same-side proportion of 0.5087.